 Hairdressing Scissor Blade Geometry: Convex, Bevel & Semi-Convex

-Written by Matt Grumley, Australia's only combined Hairdresser, Scissorsmith, Designer and Educator.
+Written by Matt Grumley, a hairdresser and scissorsmith.
 Founder of ShearGenius, est. 2007.

 Steel sets the ceiling.
 Geometry decides how close to that ceiling the scissor actually gets.
 The same ATS-314 billet can be ground into a scissor that slide-cuts like silk or one that folds hair like a wet tea-towel — the difference is the blade profile.